Types of Galaxies

 Named for their shape, spiral galaxies are the most common type of galaxy in the universe.
 Of all the known galaxies in the universe, 77% of them are classified as spiral galaxies.

-The Triangulum Galaxy.
+The Triangulum Galaxy with annotated nebula regions.
 Photo by Trevor Jones.

-Typically, the new stars form at the “arms” of the disk, however, when this type of galaxy does not have arms it is referred to as lenticular, or S0.
+Typically, the new stars form at the “arms” of the disk; however, when this type of galaxy does not have arms, it is referred to as lenticular, or S0.

 Regular or standard spiral galaxies are typically notated as S or SA.
 For both spiral and barred spiral galaxies, after the initial notation of the broad classification, there is a more specific classification noting the tightness of the spiral.